umanit/block-bundle/README.md

     }
 }
 ```
-Then, create a Block Manager service.
+Then, create a `Block Manager` service.
-This service will define the form used to administrate your block.
+This service will define the form used to administrate your `Block`.
-It will also allow you to define the rendering of the block in the front end.
+It will also allow you to define the rendering of the `Block` in the front end.

 ```php
 <?php